ytarazona/scikit-eo/README.md

 <!-- #region -->
-# Scikit-eo: A Python package for Remote Sensing Data Analysis -

-**DO NOT CLONE or USE THIS REPOSITORY**.
+# DO NOT CLONE or USE THIS REPOSITORY

 This is an old version of scikit-eo and has not been updated or supported.